top of page

 Introduction brief/ debrief

-• An introductory brief for competitors and spectators will be held in lecture theatre (TBC).
+• An introductory brief for competitors and spectators will be held in lecture theatre TB122.
 This is compulsory for all competitors in order to compete.
-Once all scenarios are complete, teams are required to attend a debrief in lecture theatre (TBC) in which scenario feedback will be given, this may or may not be individualised to specific team performance.
+Once all scenarios are complete, teams are required to attend a debrief at the end of Day 2 in lecture theatre Stanton Fuller in which scenario feedback will be given, this may or may not be individualised to specific team performance.
 Any team member not attending either brief may result in disqualification of the whole team unless arranged prior with the Game Organisers/staff.
 Competitors are encouraged, but not required, to attend the award ceremony held on completion of the debrief.

 Venue access for competitors